Sage-Bionetworks-Challenges/sea-ad-dream/README.md

-# SEA-AD DREAM CHallenge Evaluation
+# SEA-AD DREAM Challenge Evaluation

 Validation and scoring scripts for the
 [SEA-AD DREAM Challenge: Predicting Alzheimer’s Pathology from scRNA-seq Data].